MordorsElite/CSGO-Config/README.md

 * If your teammates stand in front of you, their nametags might get in the way of your vision, with the O-Key you can toggle their nametag- and weaponry-display

 ## Config Syntax

+If you haven't worked with CSGO-Configs before, here is some basic syntax.

 | Syntax | Meaning |
 |--------|---------|